g14a/g14a.github.io/_posts/golang/channels/2021-11-20-channels-and-deadlocks.md

 Huh!
 Any idea why this is happening?

 If we look at our `fileSizes` channel, we know its a non-buffered channel.
 Our waitgroup on line 23 expects all goroutines to continue and move on.
 But our non-buffered channel is a portal.
 For the `walkDirectory` goroutine to move on, it needs someone taking values out of the `fileSizes` channel.
-But we're reading from the channel after we `n.Wait()` and `close(fileSizes)`
+But we're reading from the channel after we `wg.Wait()` and `close(fileSizes)`

 Two things are happening here:

 * The goroutine doesn't move on to the next directory because channel is never read.
-* The values from channel are never read since the goroutine doesn't move on and decrement its counter(which is basically what `n.Wait()` wants).
+* The values from channel are never read since the goroutine doesn't move on and decrement its counter(which is basically what `wg.Wait()` wants).

 So we get a deadlock situation.